 Colline Pisane & Chianti Classico

-Further south you have Florence straight down and Pisa towards the coast.
-The wine region around Pisa is called the “Colline Pisane”.
+Further south, you have Florence straight down and Pisa towards the coast.
+The wine region around Pisa is called the “Colline Pisane.”
 Florence is one of the famed “Citta d’Arte” (Art cities), referring to its enormous amount of Renaissance architecture, painting, and sculpture.
 This is where the famous region of Chianti begins.
-Chianti is actually quite a large wine producing area, with many subregions.
+Chianti is quite a large wine-producing area, with many subregions.
 Chianti Classico DOCG, the most prestigious of all the subregions, runs from Florence southwards towards lovely Siena.
 Badia a Coltibuono is an excellent Chianti Classico producer.
-Chianti Rufina DOCG, the 2nd best sub-region runs slightly northeastwards from Florence and is very picturesque.
-Classic red Chianti wine is made both with Sangiovese and even some white Trebbiano or Malvasia.
+Chianti Rufina DOCG, the 2nd best sub-region, runs slightly northeastwards from Florence and is very picturesque.
+Classic red Chianti wine is made both with Sangiovese and even some white Trebbiano or Malvasia. read more

 Brunello di Montalcino

-Southeast of Florence, lie the beautiful villages of Cortona and Arezzo and the gorgeous medieval hamlets of Montalcino and Montepulciano.
-Montalcino is most famous for its Brunello di Montalcino DOCG wines, made with a clone of the Sangiovese, called both “Brunello” and “Sangiovese Grosso”.
-The Brunello wines are chic and expensive, with such excellent producers including Argiano.
+Southeast of Florence lies the beautiful villages of Cortona and Arezzo and the gorgeous medieval hamlets of Montalcino and Montepulciano.
+Montalcino is most famous for its Brunello di Montalcino DOCG wines, made with a clone of the Sangiovese, called both “Brunello” and “Sangiovese Grosso.”
+The Brunello wines are chic and expensive, with such excellent producers, including Argiano.
 Vino Nobile di Montepulciano DOCG is named after its hamlet and is one of the best wines in Italy, along with Brunello.
 The main grape to make Vino Nobile is Prunolo Gentile, again a clone of Sangiovese.
-Avignonese is a mythical Vino Nobile producer (and also famous for their “Vin Santo” wines, made with dried “Passito” grapes).
+Avignonese is a mythical Vino Nobile producer (and also famous for its “Vin Santo” wines, made with dried “Passito” grapes). read more

 Finally, other wines of note in Tuscany include Vernaccia di San Gimignano, made in the outskirts of the gorgeous town of San Gimignano.
-To conclude, Tuscany is extremely varied in landscapes and wine styles and boasts some of the most well-known and superb wines made in Italy today.
+To conclude, Tuscany is an exceptionally varied in landscapes and wine styles and boasts some of the most well-known and superb wines made in Italy today.